Why Business Leaders Should Redefine Performance Measures to Include Social Impact

 In a word, digital.
 According to Gartner’s 2018 Annual CEO Survey, the top focus areas continue to include: obtaining growth, developing corporate strategies, leveraging Information Technology and managing the workforce, all with a high attention to operating in an increasingly digital world.
 Further, in comparison with previous studies, the 2018 survey indicates a decreased focus on growth and an increased emphasis on structural development and the workforce.
 CEOs who took the survey also said, “a lack of talent and workforce capability is the biggest inhibitor of digital business progress.”

-What Happens When We Ignore the Social Implications of Business Decisions
+What Happens When We Ignore the Social Impact of Business Decisions

 A lack of attention to these considerations will translate in the financial reports.
 It can result in a disconnect in customer service, compromising the delivery of the product, and could decrease productivity if there is a gap between ability and expectations.
 Ignoring social implications can result in staff attrition while employees look elsewhere for better digital training and a company with a stronger investment in the development of its staff.